ManojJiSharma/gpl2/docs/src/token.md

 signer-3.json: D7ssXHrZJjfpZXsmDf8RwfPxe1BMMMmP1CtmX3WojPmG
 ```

-Now the multisig account can be created with the `spl-token create-multisig`
+Now the multisig account can be created with the `gpl-token create-multisig`
 subcommand.
 Its first positional argument is the minimum number of signers (`M`)
 that must sign a transaction affecting a token/mint account that is controlled
 by this multisig account.
 The remaining positional arguments are the public keys